-A resume is a very flexible document.
-It can be adapted to highlight your particular skills or experiences.
-Information can be included or deleted according to your needs.
-The order in which you present this information can vary as well.
+A resume and cover letter should go hand in hand; if you submit a resume it should always be accompanied by a cover letter.
+Resumes and cover letters are flexible documents.
+They can be adapted to highlight your particular skills or experiences depending on what job you're applying to.
+The order in which you present this information can and should vary as well.
 Click here to view a sample resume.

 The content categories you choose for your resume will be determined by a number of factors, especially your strongest "selling point" relative to the type of position you are seeking.

 The list below gives an overview of the types of information normally included in the resume:

 Name, current and permanent mailing address (with ZIP codes!) and phone number(s), include area code(s).

 This is a statement which defines the type of position you are seeking.
 The statement should be specific without blocking options which may be of interest to you; too general a statement can be damaging.